angelina-j-maggie/Getting_and_Cleaning_Data/Codebook.md

 It merges the training and test sets, using tidy variable names and outputs to "merge_x_av.csv"

-It then reformat the merged dataset so that the means of each variable are recorded by activity and subject.
+It then reformats the merged dataset so that the means of each variable are recorded by activity and subject.
 This is then outputted as "act_tidy.csv"

 # Output of the code